ejain/blog/source/_posts/2006-11-08-yahoo-search-talk.md

 People are better at recognition than recall.
 They may have trouble formulating what they want, but can easily recognize and click on a link with an appropriate suggestion.

-Web search is hard because it&#8217;s hard to know what people want and the data is heterogenous.
+Web search is hard because it's hard to know what people want and the data is heterogenous.

-Searching can be frustrating because you don&#8217;t know if you didn&#8217;t find anything because there isn&#8217;t anything, or because the query wasn&#8217;t done properly.
+Searching can be frustrating because you don't know if you didn't find anything because there isn't anything, or because the query wasn't done properly.

-There hasn&#8217;t been much innovation in the past years in search user interfaces.
+There hasn't been much innovation in the past years in search user interfaces.
 There is a lot of pressure to conform to what people are used to (i.e. Google).